 Format: nonfiction.
 Subject: chemistry.
 Rating: 2/3, some of the science is a little too simplistic to the point of losing accuracy, but an entertaining overview.

 Do Androids Dream of Electric Sheep?, by Philip K Dick

 I have no recollection of purchasing this book (which seems far too thematically apropos).
-But I do own it, and I dimly recall starting it when I was home from college one time and then accidentally leaving it behind when the term started up again, so I didn’t finish it then.
-I brought it with me to Ben’s wedding (I don’t know if wordpress is firewalled in China – if not, hi Ben!) because I wanted a book I could take to the beach without caring what various crevices got full of sand.
+But I do own it, and I dimly recall starting it when I was home from college one time and then accidentally leaving it behind when the term started up again, so I didn’t finish it then, and then resurfaced it because I wanted a book I could take to the beach without caring what various crevices got full of sand.
 The story and world-building was really gripping, but I was weirdly unmoved by most of the characters, and I was really put off by the entrenched misogyny.
-It was definitely worth a read, but it wasn’t my favorite.
+It was definitely worth a read, if for no other reason than it’s incredibly influential, but it wasn’t my favorite.